piotroramus/cmsPCLHarvesting/README.md

 The web part is meant to be launched within the keeper environment.
 For setting up the keeper environment see: https://cms-conddb-dev.cern.ch/docs/

-Before launching the instance, a configuration file needs to be passed:
-`export MULTIRUN_CONFIG=/path/to/config.yml`
-This should be exactly the same config file that is used for the backend jobs.
-It tells the application where to look for the database, EOS storage space and DQM instance dedicated for this deployment.

 If everything is set up properly, then the following should start the service:
 `/data/services/keeper/keeper.py start cmsDbMultiRunHarvesting`